 New Year’s resolutions aren’t necessarily my thing, but on the eve of a new year, I am absolutely resolved to spend more time with the ones I love.

 I remember reading “The Top Five Regrets of the Dying – A Life Transformed by the Dearly Departing,” written by Bronnie Ware, a hospice nurse who interviewed hundreds of her patients.
 It was interesting to me that all of the regrets really had to do with living life to the fullest with the people in your life.
 Every male patient (and many women, too) Ware cared for said they wished they hadn’t worked so hard but had spent more time with their loved ones instead.

 Another regret was not realizing the full blessing of friends until they were facing death.
-Many said they had gotten so caught up in life that their friendships had been sidelined.
+Many said they were so caught up in life that their friendships was sidelined.
 Yet in the end when they were getting their affairs in order, the money or status weren’t what was most important to them – but the relationships were.

 I don’t want to look back with regret when it comes to the relationships in my life.
 I am definitely taking some intentional steps about creating space for the relationships that speak life to me.

-I hope the new year 2018 brings you many blessings, including those of love and relationship.
+Here’s to the new year bringing you many blessings, including those of love and relationship.

 Happy New Year!

 Image from Unsplash.com